 Expanding the offerings of Beech Acres Park

-After 1997, the ATPD began preparing for its next planning cycle.
-In doing so, the ATPD conducted focus groups and surveys to better determine what the residents of Anderson would like to see within the next 5-7 years for the ATPD new Master Plan.
-The focus groups and surveys showed the Beech Acres Park development as the most supported park improvement of 8 possible choices should the ATPD’s Operating Levy pass in November of 2000.
-On November 7, 2000, the ATPD’s Operating Levy did pass and so, with the limited remaining tax funds, plans were underway to develop this area into a park with amenities similar to that at Juilfs Park.
+After 1997, the APD began preparing for its next planning cycle.
+In doing so, the APD conducted focus groups and surveys to better determine what the residents of Anderson would like to see within the next 5-7 years for the APD new Master Plan.
+The focus groups and surveys showed the Beech Acres Park development as the most supported park improvement of 8 possible choices should the APD’s Operating Levy pass in November of 2000.
+On November 7, 2000, the APD’s Operating Levy did pass and so, with the limited remaining tax funds, plans were underway to develop this area into a park with amenities similar to that at Juilfs Park.

 Partnering with Parkside Church